johnyburd/vector-otel-repro/README.md

 ### Expected outcome
  Can use the opentelemetry and tracing crates to publish logs to vector

 ### Actual outcome
-Vector returns a 500 with no error message
+ ~~Vector returns a 500 with no error message ~~

+### Resolution
+* make sure to include `/v1/logs` when posting logs
+* vector does not currently support the httpjson protocol https://github.com/vectordotdev/vector/pull/22875

 # Setup